siddharthlh24/OpenCV-tennis-game-control/README.md

 # OpenCV-tennis-game-control
 This project uses python OpenCV for object tracking to control player in a tennis game.
-Data is sent to Unity3D over UDP.
+Data is sent to Unity3D over UDP.<br>
 ![](media/Screenshot_47.png)<br>
 ![](media/Screenshot_48.png)<br>